CodeforSouth/mdcpe/README.md

 #### Status
 The project as of August 13, 2015 is in its first iteration.

+### Link
+A live demo of this project can be found at www.mdcpe.co

 ## Who
 The creators of this project are Steve Toro, Christina Vinces and Ricky Gonzalez Jr.

 A big thank you to the following people and organizations for their help in the creation of this project:

-Ernie Hsiung
-Mike Sarasti
-Ed Toro
-Code for Miami
+Ernie Hsiung, Mike Sarasti, Ed Toro & Code for Miami

 ## How
 #### Install